blueberry-py/blog/content/post/this-month-for-pythonistas-2025-04/index.md

 > Learn the fundamentals of autonomous web agents, what they are, how they work, their limitations, and the decision-making strategies taken to optimize their performance.

+- Deeplearning.ai's [Building Code Agents with Hugging Face smolagents](https://www.deeplearning.ai/short-courses/building-code-agents-with-hugging-face-smolagents/) from HuggingFace

+> Understand the architecture and benefits of code agents that write code to perform tasks, compare them to traditional tool-calling agents, and learn when to use each approach.

 - RealPython's [Introducing DuckDB](https://realpython.com/python-duckdb/)

 > The tutorial will equip you with the practical knowledge necessary to get started with DuckDB, including its Online Analytical Processing (OLAP) features, which enable fast access to data through query optimization and buffering.